osg-htc/school-2024/docs/materials/htcondor/part1-ex9-status.md

 As you may be able to tell, there is a mix of attributes about the machine as a whole (hence the name “machine ad”) and about the slot in particular.

 Go ahead and examine a machine ClassAd now.
-I suggest looking at one of the slots on, say, `e2337.chtc.wisc.edu` because of its relatively simple configuration.

 Viewing Slots by ClassAd Expression
 -----------------------------------